kpa28-git/KAR/README.md

 		* qutebrowser
 * lf
 	* fix vidir problem with spaces in filenames, escape spaces
-* try out other login shells
-	* zsh
-	* tcsh
-	* ksh
 * cleanup and remove unused luke scripts
 * xdg-open within the current terminal window
 * multiplex between fzf and rofi
-* search should work with ~/.scripts/termtools/samedir (cd back and forth? can't use pushd/popd because those aren't POSIX). move to directory and 'cd -' at the end
+* search aliases should work with `~/.scripts/termtools/samedir` (cd back and forth? can't use pushd/popd because those aren't POSIX). move to directory and 'cd -' at the end
-* improve my rss reader
-	* install a new one?
-	* organize feeds

 ## Installation
 1. Make sure you have all required programs installed